camillelamy/explainers/coop_reporting.md

 report for *browsing context group switch due to navigating away from the page with COOP reporting*.

-## Report blocked accesses to other windows by the COOP page
+## Report blocked accesses to other windows

-The next step in reporting is to add reporting of accesses to other windows made by the COOP page that were blocked because COOP triggered a browsing context group switch.
+The next step in reporting is to add reporting of accesses to other windows that were blocked because COOP triggered a browsing context group switch.
 Similarly, in report-only mode, we should report accesses the page makes to other windows that would be blocked if COOP were enforced.